Abdalajís Tunnel

+Renfe S-112 leaving the tunnel of Abdalajis a few minutes to get to Malaga from Barcelona.

-The Abdalajís Tunnel is a railway tunnel that forms part of the Córdoba-Málaga high-speed rail line as it crosses the Cordillera Penibética mountains.
+The Abdalajís Tunnel is a railway tunnel that forms part of the Madrid–Málaga high-speed rail line as it crosses the Cordillera Penibética mountains.
 At a length of 8970 m, it is the fourth-longest operational railway tunnel in Spain.
 Its completion in 2009 facilitated high speed trains to travel between the cities of Madrid and Málaga in roughly two hours and 20 minutes.

 Excavation of the Abdalajís Tunnel commenced during November 2003.
 Progress was initially quick, but suffered several stoppages on account of methane gas, geological instability, and water ingress.
 The construction was controversial, in part due to its impact on an aquifer and disruption to local water supplies.
 Work proceeded through to breakthrough in early 2006; three years later, the Abdalajís Tunnel was opened to traffic for the first time.
 Monitoring of the tunnel's condition and that of the surrounding geology has continued into its operational life, along with routine inspections to ensure its condition.

 Construction

 During the 2000s, Spain undertook a substantial expansion of its AVE high speed rail network as part of a plan to bring all major cities within four hours travel time from Madrid.
-One such new-build railway was the Córdoba-Málaga high-speed rail line between the major cities of Córdoba, Madrid, Seville, and Malaga.
+One such new-build railway was the Madrid–Málaga high-speed rail line between the major cities of Córdoba, Madrid, Seville, and Málaga.
 Of the various civil engineering works, including numerous viaducts and tunnels, the 8970 m long Abdalajis Tunnel is perhaps the most substantial single element.
 This was in part due to the local geological conditions present, which is composed of various materials, including clay, anhydrite, karst, which exhibited unfavourable heterogeneous mechanical behavior for tunnelling.
 Thus, it was recognised that multiple solutions would have to be employed in its construction, including the use of reinforcement rings along with accompanying waterproofing features for a length of 1,100m in each tube.

 During 2001, the state-owned railway infrastructure organisation Gestor de Infraestructuras Ferroviarias (GiF) awarded separate construction contracts for each of the Abdalajís Tunnel's twin bores.
 The eastern tunnel was awarded to a Dragados-led consortium, Ute Abdalajis, while the western tunnel was awarded to the consortium Ute Abdalajis Oueste, formed by Sacyr and Somague-Engenharia.
 Both consortiums shared the main portal site and employed nearly identical double shield tunnel boring machines (TBMs) to perform the majority of the excavation work.
 The use of the customised double-shield TBM solution was reportedly due to the expectation of delivering higher production rates and superior steerability, particularly when traversing weak ground formations.
 During November 2003, excavation activity commenced on the eastern bore.